 At play and lunchtimes there is a three stage hierarchy of corrective interventions and consequences.
+Most incidents can be sorted out with a little reminder but, if something more serious, the following more formal procedure should be followed.

-Stage 1: Rule/ expected behaviour reminder
+Stage 1: Expected behaviour reminder

-Choice presented to child - You can choose to or you can choose to If you choose to then you will have time out.
+Choice presented to child: 'You can choose to ...... or you can choose to......

+If you choose to ..... then you will have time out.'

-Stage 2: Timeout for 5 minutes - child to stand next to and follow adult or stand by wall.
-Incident recorded in the incident book.
+Stage 2: Timeout for 2 minutes - child to stand next to and follow adult or stand by wall.

-Choice presented to child - You can choose to or you can choose to If you choose to then there will be a further consequence.
+Choice presented to child: 'You can choose to ...... or you can choose to ......

+If you choose to ..... then you will lose the rest of your play.'

-Stage 3: Timeout inside
+Stage 3: Rest of play lost